-- 1. Training of Vehicle Examiners at Specified Testing Stations (1). - 2.
-Monitoring/auditing of testing standards (). - 3.
+- 1. Training of Vehicle Examiners at Specified Testing Stations . - 2.
+Monitoring/auditing of testing standards in accordance with the Audit Plan . - 3.
 Providing advice to vehicle examiners on the interpretation of the Supplementary Testing Manual. - 4.
 Maintain a regular dialogue with Testing Station proprietors and vehicle examiners to discuss vehicle testing issues. - 5.
 Investigate incidents/complaints related to vehicle testing.
 These may be complaints from "the trade" about the testing station or complaints by the testing station about specific proprietors. - 6.
 Monitoring compliance by the testing station with the terms and conditions of the testing contract. - 7.
 Participate with Licensing Managers in an annual review of each station's performance.

-Notes
+Notes:

-1. The training of vehicle examiners will principally apply to new staff at existing testing stations or when new testing stations are appointed to the "Specified" list.
+- 1. It is not the Enforcement Officers' role to influence the outcome of any test/inspection being conducted by an examiner.
+It is their role to ensure that all tests are carried out to the standard required by the Council by auditing tests undertaken by examiners at Specified Testing Stations.
+Enforcement Officers will not intervene during any test unless requested to do so by an examiner; any concerns noted during the audit will only be brought to the examiner's attention after the test has been completed - 2.
+The training of vehicle examiners will principally apply to new staff at existing testing stations or when new testing stations are appointed to the "Specified" list.
 There may also be the need to carry out refresher training for examiners from time to time when a particular need is identified.